 White hat SEO is the only way to go.
-Search engines have very intelligent algorithms, spam detection techniques and sooner or later, they can track and penalize any websites that are using black hat techniques to achieve higher rankings.
+Search engines have very intelligent algorithms, spam detection techniques that can track and penalize any websites that are using black hat SEO techniques to achieve higher rankings.

-If you are looking for a fast way to get traffic to your website, get into AdWords, Facebook ads or other paid methods but if you want to build a solid business online, then SEO can guarantee your long term success.
+If you are looking for a fast way to get traffic to your website, get into Google ads, Facebook ads, or other paid methods but if you want to build a successful online business, then SEO can guarantee your long-term success.

 Why is SEO so important?

-SEO is important for many reasons but the primary reason is that it can give you higher rankings which means more search engine traffic.
+SEO is important for many reasons but the primary reason is that it can help you achieve higher rankings which means more organic traffic to your website.

 Search engine traffic is the most valuable source of traffic for any website and this can lead to more conversions (if you are not sure what a conversion is, read this definition by Wikipedia)

-Take a moment and think what this number means and how it can change your business if you manage to get your tiny share of traffic from the billions of monthly searches.
+According to statistics, Google receives over three trillion searches per year.
+Take a moment and think about what this number means and how it can change your business if you manage to get your tiny share of traffic from the billions of monthly searches.

-Now that you have a clear idea of what is SEO and why it is of great importance for your online success, let’s see in more details how SEO works.
+Now that you have a clear idea of what is SEO and why it is of great importance for your online success, let’s see in more detail how SEO works.

 Since Google is the biggest and most valuable search engine, I will use it in the examples below.
-Anything that you do to optimize your website for Google is also applicable for the other big search engines.
+But, anything that you do to optimize your website for Google is also applicable to the other big search engines.

 If there were only a few pages available per search query, then that would not be an issue, Google would show those in the first 10 positions.
 But, as mentioned above, there are thousands of pages about a particular topic so their algorithm has to decide which is the best match and show those to the user.

-- Google wants to keep their users happy so that they return and perform more searches.
+- Google wants to keep its users happy so that they return and perform more searches.

 - A Google user is happy when they find what they want in the fastest possible way.

-- Google is making a lot of effort to keep low quality pages out of their index and they adjust their rankings algorithms all the time for this purpose.
+- Google is making a lot of effort to keep low-quality pages out of their index and they continually adjust their rankings algorithms for this purpose.

 - Choose a domain that is easy to remember and write.
 Avoid domains with too many words, one to two words is preferable.